Bernice Gottlieb: In India and United Nations

 In 1979, the International Year of the Child, Gottlieb authored and presented to the United Nations a research paper on "The Fact of Stigma," and a copy of the research is maintained in the archives of the Jimmy Carter Presidential Library.

 Later Efforts

-Gottlieb retired from the adoption movement in the early 1980's, and was the principal for over twenty years of a residential real estate firm in Irvington, New York, Hudson Shores Realtors, before merging it into another firm.
+Gottlieb retired from the adoption movement in the early 1980s, and was the principal for over twenty years of a residential real estate firm in Irvington, New York, Hudson Shores Realtors, before merging it into another firm.
 In 1998, she was the recipient of an Ellis Island Medal of Honor.

 In 2000, writing to the New York Times, Gottlieb asserted that "[t]he most successful adoptions, in my opinion, are those that gave the children pride in their heritage, but only as a footnote to their new life and identity.
 The children may look different on the outside, as one Korean adoptee is quoted as saying, but what you see is not what you get!
 Despite the challenges, it's amazing what love can do."